 Work-life balance could be hard to maintain at times

 Some legal professionals choose the corporate law path specifically because they want to improve their work-life balance, which can be hard to do in a traditional law firm environment.
 It's true that corporate lawyers don't need to worry about the constant pressure to rack up billable hours or to build books of business, but this doesn't mean they are free from stress, long hours and sometimes tedious work.

 Depending on the company's geographic reach and legal demands, frequent travel may be another requirement for corporate law attorneys.
 So, although a corporate law career may provide more flexibility to manage both business and personal obligations compared to a law firm position, it is unlikely to be a 9-to-5 job.
 Do your research and find the legal role and schedule that best suits your lifestyle.

 Wondering how your salary offer stacks up against the competition?
-Be sure to download Robert Half Legal's Salary Guide to find out.
+Be sure to get the Robert Half Salary Guide to find out.